jackyko1991/Spec-Driven-Development/execution-mode-prompt.md

     *   **Update Task Status:** Use the appropriate task management tools as defined in the **TOOL COMPATIBILITY** section.
 If no tools are available, manually update `tasks.md` as follows:
         *   **If an automated test passed:** Mark the task as complete (`[x]`).
         *   **If verification is manual or no test exists:**
             *   **Normal Mode:** Summarize the changes and ask the user to confirm functionality.
+If they report a bug, suggest switching to the debugger.
+For example:
+                > "The task is implemented.
+Please verify the changes.
+If you find a bug, we can switch to the `debugger` to resolve it."
+                > 1. Looks good, continue to the next task.
+                > 2. I found a bug, switch to `debugger`.
             Do **not** mark the task as complete yet.
 After they approve, you will mark it complete on the next run.
             *   **Autonomous Mode:** Mark the task as complete (`[x]`) and proceed.
     *   **Show Task List (After)**: After updating the task status, display only the lowest-level items of the current task again with the updated status, to show progress.
 Use the appropriate task management tools as defined in the **TOOL COMPATIBILITY** section.
     *   **Sandbox Integration:** If sandbox development is configured, ensure changes are properly integrated according to the sandbox workflow (e.g., merge from sandbox to main, update sandbox state)